Skip to content

 Do I need a public adjuster?+

 Not necessarily.
-CFDR advocates strongly for our clients during the insurance process and prepares professional Xactimate documentation that supports your claim.
+Network pros advocate strongly for clients during the insurance process and prepare professional Xactimate documentation that supports your claim.
 A public adjuster can be valuable for very large or complex claims, but for most residential losses, working closely with a knowledgeable restoration contractor is sufficient.

 What if my insurance company denies my claim?+

 Denials can often be appealed.
 First, request the denial in writing and understand the specific reason.
-CFDR can provide additional documentation, engineering reports, or third-party assessments that support your appeal.
+Your matched pro can provide additional documentation, engineering reports, or third-party assessments that support your appeal.
 For wrongful denials, a licensed public adjuster or policyholder attorney may also be helpful options.

 What is Xactimate and why does it matter?+

 Xactimate is the industry-standard estimating software used by virtually all major insurance carriers and their adjusters.
-CFDR prepares all estimates using Xactimate, which means our line-item pricing matches what your insurer expects, reducing disputes and speeding up claim approval.
+Every pro in our network prepares estimates using Xactimate, which means the line-item pricing matches what your insurer expects, reducing disputes and speeding up claim approval.
 It also ensures nothing is accidentally omitted from your scope.

 Do I have to pay my deductible?+